raycastsant/sports_people/README.md

-# SportsPeople, by Raisel Castellanos
+# SportsPeople, by Raisel Castellanos Santiago

 Basic Angular example of:
 - Routing